-MessageGears is the world’s first hybrid Customer Marketing Platform, and has been sending large volumes of messages for demanding marketers since 2011.
+MessageGears is the world’s first hybrid Customer Engagement Platform, and has been sending large volumes of messages for demanding marketers since 2011.
 Our ability to scale and meet the demands of Super Senders across the world stems from three key pieces of functionality, inherent in our system architecture:

 - Direct connection to on-premises data, with no prescribed schema or data format

 - Efficient bulk message processing, optimizing data payloads for delivery

 - Ability to scale message render and delivery units (MTAs), ensuring expedient message delivery and SLA throughput